dbt-labs/docs.getdbt.com/website/docs/tutorial/1a-setting-up-bigquery.md

 ---
 title: "Set up and connect BigQuery"
 id: setting-up-bigquery
-description: "Set up BigQuery with sample data and connect to dbt Cloud or dbt CLI."
+description: "Set up BigQuery with sample data and connect to dbt Cloud."
 sidebar_label: "Set up and connect BigQuery"
 ---

 ## Introduction

-Welcome to getting started wtih dbt and BigQuery!
-This section of the tutorial will focus on getting Google BigQuery set up and connected to dbt Cloud.
+For the BigQuery project in the getting started guide, you'll learn how to set up BigQuery and connect it to dbt Cloud.

+This project will walk you through:

+- Setting up a new BigQuery instance
+- Replicating sample data for this guide
+- Connecting dbt Cloud to BigQuery

 ## Prerequisites

-Before jumping into this tutorial, make sure that you have access to **new or existing Google account**.
-This can be a personal or work account.
-We will be using this to set up BigQuery through Google Cloud Platform (GCP).
+Before beginning this tutorial, make sure that you have access to **new or existing Google account**.
+You can use a personal or work account to set up BigQuery through Google Cloud Platform (GCP).

 ## Setting up

 <WistiaVideo id="668fnsit1t" paddingTweak="62.5%" />

 Before jumping into the steps below, login to your Google account.